2025 Watchlist

 Position: Oppose - There are no guarantees that this money will go to small and community-run childcare businesses.
 It seems like yet another handout to corporations that regular Tennesseans are stuck paying.

-SB 836 / HB 793: Allows local school districts to refuse to enroll undocumented students
+SB 836 / HB 793: Requires local school districts to refuse to enroll undocumented students

 Sponsors: Senator Bo Watson and Representative William Lamberth